L to R: Prof Andrew Parfitt, Deputy Vice Chancellor, University of Newcastle. Carol Jenkins, 2016 NPP judge, John Watson, 2016 NPP First Prize winner.

 L to R: DVC Prof Andrew Parfitt, Ross Gillett, 2nd prize Newcastle Poetry Prize, Carol Jenkins, 2016 NPP judge

 Rod Usher: "Significant prizes such as the NPP, with its long history, are of critical value, less for the money they offer than for the way they bring poetry to public attention, and as a filter of quality.
 The fact that this competition can attract judges of the stature of those for this year´s prize indicates that the Newcastle is one of the nation´s most important, and that the University of Newcastle is a leader in maintaining its support for it."

 Brook Emery, winner, 1999: "It is my impression that the Newcastle Poetry Prize is still widely regarded as the most important poetry prize in Australia.
 I certainly think of it in this way."

-The following awards will be announced by Andrew Parfitt, Deputy Vice Chancellor, University of Newcastle
+Sponsored by the University of Newcastle, the following prizes were awarded by Andrew Parfitt, Deputy Vice Chancellor, University of Newcastle on 22nd October, 2016

 First prize: $15 000